Niece Waidhofer Flaunts Cheeky Buns In Silky Thong While Posing On All Fours On Furry Throw

-Instagram model Niece Waidhofer grabbed attention on Thursday, February 11.
-The brunette bombshell updated her feed with a scintillating photo where she showed off her voluptuous assets, much to the delight of her 3.2 million followers.
+Instagram model Niece Waidhofer grabbed some attention on Thursday, February 11.
+The brunette bombshell updated her feed with a scintillating photo where she showed off her voluptuous assets for her 3.2 million followers.

 In her caption, the influencer also posted an informal poll.
-She wanted to know the sex of her fans, and if they were furry.
+She wanted to know the gender of her fans, and if they were furry.
 Niece herself wore cat ears in the photo.

-The 30-year-old lay with her frontside pressed to a luxurious furry throw.
+The 30-year-old lay with her frontside pressed against a luxurious furry throw.
 She spread her legs wide as she balanced on her knees and let her arms dangle off the piece of furniture.
 She lifted her buns high and flaunted her peachy bottoms as she posed on all fours.
 She gripped her arm with one hand while pushing her bust into the blanket.

 Niece turned her face toward the camera.
-She widened her eyes and gave a cheeky grin as she locked her gaze with the lens.
+She widened her eyes and gave a cheeky grin as she gazed at the lens.

 Niece wore an emerald green lingerie set that did nothing but favors for her flawless figure.
 The jewel-toned underwear contrasted with her skin and complemented her dark hair.

-The semi-sheer underwire bra helped to shape her bust.
-Niece showcased a sliver of sideboob and her toned arms in the snap.
+The semi-sheer underwire bra helped shape her bust.
+Niece showcased a sliver of sideboob and flaunted her toned arms in the snap.

-Niece’s lower half took center stage in the image.
-Her pert, round booty looked luscious in the teeny thong.
-The bottoms emphasized the curve of her hips and her thick thighs.

-Niece’s fans ravished the offering.
-Many of them raced to engage with her on her feed and bestowed some lavish compliments on her.
+Niece's fans ravished the offering.
+Many of them raced to engage on her feed and bestowed some lavish compliments on her.
 Others hit the like button, where she quickly accumulated more than 68,000 likes.

-“Love seeing you bending over.
-So beautiful,” they gushed.
+"Love seeing you bending over.
+So beautiful," one admirer gushed.

 Another person thought that she wasn't wearing kitty ears and also referenced the position she was in.